Independent, annual Jewish film festival celebrates international and independent films at local theaters and presents between-festival screenings.

 Film & Video

 Celebrates the artistry of film and educates viewers with film offerings conceived and created through a Jewish lens.
-The intention is to entertain, to provoke discussion, and to provide experiences that engage both mind and heart.
+Entertains, provokes discussion, and provides experiences that engage both mind and heart.

 Annual fall film festival featuring award-winning films from documentaries to dramas, portraying Jewish life around the world.